Breast cancer treatment options

 Often performed when breast removal and breast reconstruction are performed during the same operation.
-A small incision made around the areola — the dark skin around the nipple — allows the surgeon to remove the entire breast, nipple, and areola without removal of the breast skin.
+Incisions can be created in the fold of the breast or around the areola (the dark skin around the nipple) and allow the surgeon to remove the entire breast without removal of the breast skin and/or nipple and areola.
 A nipple-sparing mastectomy removes all the breast tissue but spares the nipple or areola.
 Both approaches optimize cosmetic reconstruction results.

-During a modified-radical mastectomy, surgeons will remove the entire breast, including the skin, areola, and nipple, as well as most of the lymph nodes in the armpit area.
+During a modified radical mastectomy, surgeons will remove the entire breast, including the skin, areola, and nipple, as well as most of the lymph nodes in the armpit area.
 It is usually performed if the tumor is large and cancer has spread to the lymph nodes.
-Modified-radical mastectomy is more commonly performed than radical mastectomy, when the entire breast, lymph nodes and chest wall muscles under the breast is removed.

 A full spectrum of options is available, including implant reconstruction, as well as techniques that use your own healthy tissue.
 Our plastic surgeons can also use tissue or unwanted fat from your body to more closely match your other breast.
 If possible, breast reconstruction surgery can be performed at the time of mastectomy, or after chemotherapy and radiation therapy.